-- Remove the boiler cover and perform a gas leak inspection following Operating Instructions, page 2, this manual.
+- 1. Remove the boiler cover and perform a gas leak inspection following Operating Instructions on page 2 of this manual.
 If gas odor or leak is detected, follow procedures on page 2.
-Call a qualified service technician. - Visually inspect for leaks around the boiler water connections and around the heat exchanger.
+Call a qualified service technician. - 2.
+Visually inspect for leaks around the boiler water connections and around the heat exchanger.
 Visually inspect the external system piping, circulators, and system components and fittings.
 Immediately call a qualified service technician to repair any leaks.